-Risk reviews are a key component of the Group's risk management framework.
+Risk reviews are a key component of the Group's Risk Management Framework.
 The purpose of a risk review is to provide the Risk Committee with an impartial view from the risk management function on material risk matters, ahead of final decision-making.
-The risk management framework states the instances in which risk reviews are required, consistent with the Group's Delegated Authority Schedule and the Board or Risk Committee can request a risk review at any time.
+The Risk Management Framework states the instances in which risk reviews are required, consistent with the Group's Delegated Authority Schedule, and the Board or Risk Committee may request a risk review at any time.

 Risk reviews are carried out ahead of key decisions that will materially impact the risk profile of the Group, including decisions to bind the Company to a transaction.
-The results of risk reviews are presented to Risk Committee to assist the Risk Committee in making informed risk-based recommendations to the Board.
+The results of risk reviews are presented to Risk Committee and are used to inform its risk-based recommendations to the Board.

 Stress and scenario testing and projections of the Group's capital position are fundamental to the Group's approach to risk assessment.
-Stress and scenario testing is used to quantify how the economic balance sheet and capital requirements would be expected to change across a range of scenarios which are chosen to be most relevant to the decision at hand.
+Stress and scenario testing is used to quantify how the economic balance sheet and capital requirements would be expected to change across a range of scenarios chosen to be most relevant to the decision at hand.